cvat-ai/cvat/README.md

 FFmpeg is an open source framework licensed under LGPL and GPL.
 See [https://www.ffmpeg.org/legal.html](https://www.ffmpeg.org/legal.html).
 You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
-Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due in connection with your use of FFmpeg.
+CVAT.ai is not responsible for obtaining any such licenses, nor liable for any licensing fees due in connection with your use of FFmpeg.